-With a plethora of channel options for consumers today, it is imperative that brands continuously transform to meet

-    their consumers where they are, when they want and how they want.
-Successful brands are those that allow consumer

-    insights to drive strategy.
-Any brand not showing up at the right time with the right engagement plan in this day and

-    age is being left behind.
+With a plethora of channel options for consumers today, it is imperative that brands continuously transform to meet their consumers where they are, when they want, and how they want.
+Successful brands are those that allow consumer insights to drive strategy.
+And any brand not showing up at the right time with the right engagement plan steeped in exciting experiences is being left behind.

-    Deirdre Findlay, Global CMO & Head of Consumer Revenue at Condé Nast, is on a mission to transform a brand primarily

-    known for printed media into a customer-centric, digitally versatile, community-oriented experience.
-Brian Irving, VP of

-    Global Marketing at Meta Reality Labs, is building upon the edge of the next evolution of the internet.
-He is bringing

-    to market unprecedented and immersive ways to connect through virtual experiences and is creating consumer connections

-    through an augmented world.
+Deirdre Findlay, Global CMO & Head of Consumer Revenue at Condé Nast, aims to transform a brand primarily known for printed media into a customer-centric, digitally versatile, community-oriented experience.
+Brian Irving, VP of Global Marketing at Meta Reality Labs, is building upon the edge of the next evolution of the internet.
+He is bringing to market unprecedented and immersive ways to connect through virtual experiences and is creating consumer connections through an augmented world.

-    Brian and Deirdre share an innate ability to engage their consumers from the water’s shallow end into deeper connections

-    made possible through technology and novel strategies.
-Through their efforts, they are proving how impactful

-    transformation can be and how much more there is to explore.
+Brian and Deirdre share an innate ability to engage their consumers from the water’s shallow end into deeper connections made possible through technology and novel strategies.
+Their efforts prove how impactful transformation can be and how much more there is to explore.

 Here is what they had to say on Visionaries and how it could influence your team, talent, and future.

 - Creating Interactive Experiences

 - How to Expand Relationships with Stakeholders in Times of Transition

 Transforming the Future with Interactive Experiences

 You both specialize in transformation; what transformative experiences are you leading at Condé Nast and Meta Reality Labs?